nazaninsbr/100-Days/Subject 1 - Transport Layer/README.md

 			<li>MTU</li>
 			<li>how is MSS set?</li>
 			<li>when should tcp send buffered data?</li>
-			<li>TCP connection consists of buffers, vari- ables, and a socket connection to a process in one host, and another set of buffers, variables, and a socket connection to a process in another host.
-As mentioned ear- lier, no buffers or variables are allocated to the connection in the network elements (routers, switches, and repeaters) between the hosts.</li>
+			<li>TCP connection consists of buffers, variables, and a socket connection to a process in one host, and another set of buffers, variables, and a socket connection to a process in another host.
+As mentioned earlier, no buffers or variables are allocated to the connection in the network elements (routers, switches, and repeaters) between the hosts.</li>
 		</ul>
 	</li>
 	<li>TCP Segment